nimroddanielmaayan/next.js-demo-2/notes.md

 - Next.js provides a hook called `usePathname()` that checks the current URL.
   This is useful for marking links as "active"

+## Using a Database

+### Setting up the Database

+- The database used in this tutorial is PostgreSQL.
+It's connected using Vercel and supplied by Supabase

+-